Easy Jalapeño Pepper Jelly for Canning or Freezing (Low Sugar, Honey Sweetened)

 This time I found a Ball Preserving recipe that was a hybrid pepper jelly recipe using both sugar and honey, though with mainly sweet peppers, that sounded like something I could adapt to create a less sugar jalapeño jelly sweetened with only honey.

-Since this was a tested recipe, I kept the ratios the same, but used mostly jalapeños, a few milder Ancho and/or Anaheim peppers (which can be increased and the jalapeños decreased for a less-spicy end product), and only honey as the sweetener.
+Since this was a tested recipe, I kept the ratios the same, but used mostly jalapeños, a few milder Poblano and/or Anaheim peppers (which can be increased and the jalapeños decreased for a less-spicy end product), and only honey as the sweetener.

 I used Ball’s commercial flex batch no/low sugar pectin to give the jelly the best chance to set when using only honey to sweeten.